By Lucy Searle

 7. Make room to grow

 Designing a nursery that will suit your child as they grow will save you both time and money in the long run, too.
 Where possible, opt for styles and products that will see your child through to their early years – you will be surprised how fast the time passes.
-Think, for example, of a changing table that doubles up as a chest of drawers; or a decorating scheme that won't date quickly – like the nursery above, that incorporates bedroom ideas for boys to minimize the redecorating needed later on.
+Think, for example, of a changing table that doubles up as a chest of drawers, or a decorating scheme that won't date quickly – like the nursery above, that incorporates bedroom ideas for boys to minimize the redecorating needed later on.

 '“Combination” nursery furniture is a really interesting thing for families to consider, especially for families that have less space to work with,' continues Justin Segal.
 'Furniture to look out for includes chests with a built-in changing topper, cribs that have an attached changing table and storage, and double dressers that are compatible with changing toppers.
 These are all great items to consider when needing to maximize on nursery space efficiency and functionality.'

 Textures and tones are a great way to freshen up any nursery.
 In general, it is best to stick to three statement materials in any one room – for example, a beaded wall hanging would work well alongside a woollen rug and a wicker basket.

 Aside from accessories, indoor plants are a great way to add a pop of greenery and texture into a space, and this is no different for a nursery.
 For a low maintenance option, indoor faux foliage is an easy, affordable alternative to real plants.